-Contained herein are amendments that are being considered to the Practice Book.
+Contained herein are amendments to the Superior Court rules and to the Rules of Professional Conduct.
 These amendments are indicated by brackets for deletions and underlines for added language.
-The designation "NEW" is printed with the title of each proposed new rule.
+The designation "NEW" is printed with the title of each new rule.
+This material should be used as a supplement to the Practice Book until the next edition becomes available.